-- And this is all you need.
-Seriously it’s never been easier.
+- Seriously this has never been easier.
 You don’t have to heat up your oven or house to make them now.

 - Use this blueberry muffin mix – This comes with actual blueberries in a can, not dried out that have to be rehydrated

 - You will need an egg mold – There are lots of other Instant Pot egg mold recipes too we will share below.
 You’ll be able to use this a ton

 - Tablespoon measuring spoon is helpful – 2 heaping tbsp. of mix fits perfectly in each egg mold hole.
 You get exactly 2 batches out of one box of mix prepared.

 Instant Pot blueberry muffins

 - If you go with my suggestion and use the blueberry muffin mix I mentioned above, it has a can of blueberries instead of dried fruit.
 I’d suggest mixing all the other necessary ingredients and folding in the blueberries at the very end.

 - This prevents them from being totally broken apart and you’ll get a better result.

 - Do not overfill the egg bites mold holes in your pressure cooker

 - Fill 3/4 full which is about 2 heaping tbsp. full

 - Use a tbsp. measuring spoon to fill the holes to avoid a whopping mess

-- Allow pot to naturally release for 5 minutes before releasing the rest of the steam
+- Allow pot to do a natural pressure release for 5 minutes before releasing the rest of the steam

-- This will make the muffins fluffier as they cool down gently
+- NOT doing a quick release will make the muffins fluffier as they cool down gently.

 - Take the foil off immediately after removing your egg mold from the pot

 - This will prevent your muffins from becoming wet on the top.
 If not the condensation will begin to drip off the foil on to your muffins

 - Remove your blueberry muffins as soon as possible from the egg mold